ImpishDeathTech/weirdutils/README.md

 # weirdutils
-A library of fluffy's useful odds and ends.
-Still in testing.
+A library of fluffy's useful odds and ends. weird::split is broken at the moment.